TBChess/Web/content/privacy.md

 ---

-## 5. HOW DO WE HANDLE YOUR SOCIAL LOGINS?
+## 5. HOW DO WE HANDLE YOUR THIRD PARTY LOGINS?

-**In Short:** If you choose to register or log in to our Services using a social media account, we may have access to certain information about you.
+**In Short:** If you choose to register or log in to our Services using a Third Party account, we may have access to certain information about you.

-Our Services offer you the ability to register and log in using your third-party social media account details (like Google).
-Where you choose to do this, we will receive certain profile information about you from your social media provider.
-The profile information we receive may vary depending on the social media provider concerned, but will often include your name, email address and profile picture.
+Our Services offer you the ability to register and log in using your third-party account details (like Google).
+Where you choose to do this, we will receive certain profile information about you from your Third Party provider.
+The profile information we receive may vary depending on the Third Party provider concerned, but will often include your name, email address and profile picture.

 We will use the information we receive only for the purposes that are described in this Privacy Notice or that are otherwise made clear to you on the relevant Services.
-Please note that we do not control, and are not responsible for, other uses of your personal information by your third-party social media provider.
+Please note that we do not control, and are not responsible for, other uses of your personal information by your third-party Third Party provider.
 We recommend that you review their privacy notice to understand how they collect, use, and share your personal information, and how you can set your privacy preferences on their sites and apps.

 ---